blarcmann/4drops/README.md

-Trying out next + tailwin + vercel using 3drops landing page as a reference.
-Cool
+`Trying out next + tailwin + vercel using 3drops landing page as a reference`